dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 ### Create the Blob service client

-The **CloudBlobClient** class enables you to retrieve containers and blobs stored in Blob storage.
+The **CloudBlobClient** type enables you to retrieve containers and blobs stored in Blob storage.
 Here's one way to create the service client:

     let blobClient = storageAccount.CreateCloudBlobClient()